imalikov/pine_script_docs/source/faq/Times_dates_sessions.rst

 ----------------------------------------------------

 This code shows how to do that without using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ calls, which slow down your script.
-The source used to calculate the highs/lows can be selected in the script’s ``Inputs``, as well as the period after which the high/low must be reset.
+The source used to calculate the highs/lows can be selected in the script’s ``Inputs``and the period after which the high/low must be reset.

 ::